akshaj99/exoAtmos/README.md

 ### How To Use

 Download repository.
-Ensure that you have npm installed.
+Ensure that you have node.js installed.
 Navigate to repository in terminal and run 'npm install'.
 Then run './refresh-build.sh'
 Navigate to http://localhost:3000/ in your web browser.